emissary-ingress/emissary/docs/reference/core/ambassador.md

 # envoy_log_type defines the type of log envoy will use , currently only support json or text
 # envoy_log_type: text

+# envoy_log_path defines the path of log envoy will use.
+By default this is standard output
+# envoy_log_path: /dev/fd/1

 # use_remote_address controls whether Envoy will trust the remote
 # address of incoming connections or rely exclusively on the
 # X-Forwarded_For header.